Advice workers provide free, impartial and confidential advice to clients on a range of issues, such as debt, employment

 Experience in dealing with people and running administrative systems is also valuable.
 Other relevant work experience includes working in customer service or in your local community.
 Legal experience is useful for some specialist roles.

 One of the main sources of employment for advice workers in England and Wales is the Citizens Advice service, delivered through a network of over 270 independent local Citizens Advice charities.
-The service employs over 7,000 paid staff (national and local) and more than 18,000 volunteers.
+The service employs 8,700 paid staff and more than 21,000 volunteers, providing support in approximately 2,500 locations across England and Wales.

 See Advice UK for details of other independent advice centres offering general or specialist advice in a range of areas, including mental health, single parent families and homelessness.